zeroc-ice/ice/cpp/demo/Ice/winrt/bidir/README.txt

 client to send callbacks, for example, because firewalls block incoming connections to the client.

-First follow the instructions in the C++ Ice bidir demo README to start the server.
+First follow the instructions from the C++ Ice bidir demo README to start the server.

-To start the client first build the demo using "Build bidir" command in "Build" menu.

-Deploy the demo using "Deploy bidir" command in "Build" menu.
+Build and deploy the demo using "Deploy bidir" from the "Build" menu.

-Then start the "Ice Bidir Demo" application from Windows Start menu.
+Start the "Ice Bidir Demo" application from the Windows Start screen or right click on the project and select Debug -> Start new instance.